yitech/yitech.github.io/_posts/2020-10-02-my-first-post.md

 ---
+title:  "First post!"
 layout: posts
-title:  "Welcome to my first post!"
 ---

-**Hello world**, this is my first Jekyll blog post.
+**Hello world**, this is my first blog post.

-I hope you like it!

-Thanks for Jekyll theme [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/docs/posts/)
+I my try my best to regular update something interesting.
+You can see my [project portfolio]() to see what I have done.